accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/legende-d-image.md

 When an image is captioned, the image caption needs to be linked to the image by a structural relationship, so that assistive technologies can treat the image and its caption as a single whole.

-HTML5 suggests associating a legend with an image via the `figure` (the whole image and the legend) and `figcaption` (the legend) elements.
+HTML5 suggests associating a legend with an image via the `figure` (the whole image and the caption) and `figcaption` (the caption) elements.

-An image without a legend can define
+An image without a caption can define

 - An image which is not inserted into a `figure` element;
 - An image inserted in a `figure` element without a `figcaption` element.